DSLituiev/dslituiev.github.io/_posts/2022-05-15-diffusion.markdown

 The expectation is casted to be with respect to the data and forward-sampled latent variables (per encoder *q*).
 That is we optimize the decoder based on observed data.
 A nice property is that our decoder and encoder are the same thing (that is they share same parameters).
 In other words, the model is reversible.

-### A theoretical note: Diffusion Reversal on Noisy Data
+### A theoretical Note: Challenges of Diffusion Reversal on Noisy Data
 So how does one undo diffusion?
 Strictly speaking there is no such a process in nature, although phase separation may be described as such to some degree.

 Imagine putting a drop of dye in bathtub full of water and wating till it completely dissolves.
 Now, how can you tell where the drop was initially?
 If you don't let it dissolve completely you may be able to a degree.
 But the further you go, and the more noise you have (think someone pushing the bathtub), the harder it gets to undo it.